SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

    // Thing Name of the Shadow this device is associated with
    #define AWS_IOT_MY_THING_NAME      "silicon_labs_thing"
 ```
 > - To authenticate and securely connect with AWS, the SiWx917 device requires a unique x.509 security certificate and private key, as well as a CA certificate.
-At this point, you must be having device certificate, private key and CA certificate which are downloaded during the creation/registration of AWS Thing.
+At this point, you must have a device certificate, private key, and CA certificate, which are downloaded during the creation/registration of AWS Thing.
 >
-> - By default the device certificate and private key that are downloaded from the AWS are in [.pem format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).
+> - By default, the device certificate and private key that are downloaded from the AWS are in [.pem format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).
 To load the device certificate and private key to the SiWx917, the device certificate and private key should be converted into a C-array.
-For converting the certificates and private key into C-array refer to [Setting up Security Certificates](#setting-up-security-certificates).
+For converting the certificates and private key into a C-array, refer to [Setting up Security Certificates](#setting-up-security-certificates).
 >
-> - By default the WiSeConnect 3 SDK contains the Starfield Root CA Certificate in C-array format.
+> - By default, the WiSeConnect 3 SDK contains the Starfield Root CA Certificate in C-array format.

 > **Note** :
- The included Cloud connectivity certificates are for reference only, using default certificates in the release, cloud connection doesn't work.
-Please replace the default certificates with valid certificates while connecting to appropriate Cloud/OpenSSL Server.
+ The included Cloud connectivity certificates are for reference only.
+If using default certificates in the release, the cloud connection will not work.
+You must replace the default certificates with valid certificates while connecting to the appropriate Cloud/OpenSSL Server.

 ## Test the Application

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Build the application.
-- Flash, run and debug the application
+- Flash, run, and debug the application.

 Follow the steps below for successful execution of the application:

-1. Configure the Access point in OPEN/WPA-PSK/WPA2-PSK/WPA3 mode to connect the SiWx917 in STA mode.
+1. Configure the access point in OPEN/WPA-PSK/WPA2-PSK/WPA3 mode to connect the SiWx917 in STA mode.

 2. Connect any serial console for prints.

-3. When SiWx917 EVK enters BLE advertising mode, launch the **Simplicity Connect App(formerly EFR Connect App)** App.
+3. When the SiWx917 EVK enters BLE advertising mode, launch the **Simplicity Connect App (formerly EFR Connect App)**.

 4. Click on Demo and select Wi-Fi Commissioning over BLE.

    ![](resources/readme/remote_screen1.png)

-5. It will scan for the module, and it appears as `BLE_CONFIGURATOR` on the UI, select as shown below.
+5. It will scan for the module, and it appears as `BLE_CONFIGURATOR` on the UI.
+Select as shown below.

    ![](resources/readme/dut_scan_result.png)